oracle/fmw-kubernetes/docs-source/content/wcsites-domains/create-or-update-image/_index.md

     ```bash wrap
     $  cd <imagetool-setup>
-    $ imagetool cache addEntry --key 33381673_12.2.1.4.0 --value < %path-to-downloaded-pathes%/patches
+    $ imagetool cache addEntry --key 35188131_12.2.1.4.0 --value < %path-to-downloaded-pathes%/patches/p35188131_122140_Generic.zip
-/p33381673_122140_Generic.zip
-    [INFO   ] Added entry 33381673_12.2.1.4.0=< %path-to-downloaded-pathes%/patches
+	[INFO] Added entry 35188131_12.2.1.4.0=< %path-to-downloaded-pathes%/patches/p35188131_122140_Generic.zip
-/p33381673_122140_Generic.zip

     ```
 1. Provide the following arguments to the WebLogic Image Tool `update` command:

     * `–-fromImage` - Identify the image that needs to be updated.
-In the example below, the image to be updated is `oracle/wcsites:12.2.1.4-21.1.1`.
+In the example below, the image to be updated is `oracle/wcsites:12.2.1.4`.
     * `–-patches` - Multiple patches can be specified as a comma-separated list.
     * `--tag` - Specify the new tag to be applied for the image being built.

-    Refer [here](https://github.com/oracle/weblogic-image-tool/blob/master/site/update-image.md) for the complete list of options available with the WebLogic Image Tool `update` command.
+    Refer [here](https://oracle.github.io/weblogic-image-tool/userguide/tools/update-image/) for the complete list of options available with the WebLogic Image Tool `update` command.

     > Note: The WebLogic Image Tool cache should have the latest OPatch zip.
 The WebLogic Image Tool will update the OPatch if it is not already updated in the image.